gavinlyonsrepo/Cap_meter_arduino/README.md

 Parts List
 ------------------------------
-eagle schematic diagram and image  in "docs".
+Eagle schematic diagram and image in "docs".

 You will need following parts